ESOP Fables

-(She never stayed with Lev, at least overnight, although she had been on board the yacht he had permanently anchored in Hudson’s Bay - Sunday mornings for Orthodox Mass and brunch.
+(She never stayed with Lev, at least overnight, although she had been on board the yacht he had permanently anchored in Hudson’s Bay - Day 298 - Sunday morning for Orthodox Mass and brunch.
 It wasn’t the stereotype of an oligarch he played in his white leather coat at the bar, shuffling with his floppy glove on the small of a twerking local’s back to hardbass or Kylie Minogue.
 The interiors were all done in rough wood in the style of a peasant cabin, with no other amenities except a CRT TV with a collection of retro games, which to be fair probably cost more than high-end.)

 <<prev<<>>next>>